ClojureBridge/Workshops/docs/workshop-listing-guide.md

 # Guide to Listing Your Event on the ClojureBridge Website

-Everything you need to know about registering your event on https://clojurebridge.org .
+Everything you need to know about registering your event on [the ClojureBridge website](https://clojurebridge.org).

 To register your event, you need to [open an issue](https://github.com/ClojureBridge/Workshops/issues/new/choose) for your workshop, and fill out the issue template.